-Dementia is a term that describes a group of symptoms associated with impaired memory and thinking skills.
-Collectively, these symptoms indicate a loss of brain function.
+Dementia is a term that describes a group of symptoms associated with reduced memory and thinking skills that indicate a loss of brain function.
 Treatment depends on the type of dementia, although most types are incurable.

 Dementia is not a specific disease.
 It is a general term that covers a set of related symptoms associated with a decline in memory, thinking, understanding, and judgement.
 There are different types of dementia: